 You can claim a wide range of business expenses, including:

 If you’re unsure whether something counts as a business expense, check with your accountant or HMRC.

-Let’s be honest, no one really enjoys even thinking about tax, let alone completing self-assessments and returns.
-It can be a painful, drawn out meander through a year’s worth of accounts, bookkeeping and receipts.
-However, with a little bit of organisation, thinking about the forthcoming tax year may not seem as daunting, and as business organiser and time management specialist Cory Cook writing for the Guardian states:
+Let’s be honest, no one really enjoys even thinking about tax, let alone completing Self Assessments and returns.
+It can be a painful, drawn-out meander through a year’s worth of accounts, bookkeeping and receipts.
+However, with a little bit of organisation, thinking about the forthcoming tax year may not seem as daunting, and as business organiser and time management specialist Cory Cook wrote in the Guardian:

 “When we’re organised, we think more clearly.
 We’re in tune with our targets and how to reach them.
 We have systems in place for carrying out our work – and regular planning ensures we keep priorities at the forefront.”

-As with any tax year and new Budget set by the Chancellor, as outlined in March, there are many changes afoot.
-Best to get a head start on the financial year and ensure your business puts its best foot forward.
+As with any new tax year, there have been changes to rules, rates, and allowances.
+Fortunately, there weren’t too many this year (April 2018).
+But it’s still good to get a head start on the financial year and ensure your business puts its best foot forward.

 When you’re running your own business, it’s all too easy to end up chained to your desk.
 Try to schedule in time away from your usual place of work.

 Regularly attending networking events and industry meetups not only provides a welcome change of scenery, but also the opportunity to meet like-minded individuals, promote your business and, hopefully, pull in some new clients.